mihisg/NewerSMBW_stuff/README.md

     //check for collision with tiles like a wall -> sprite should maybe turn bool calculateTileCollisions();

     //now all the collision functions.
-Actually there are a lot, but the most common used are: void playerCollision(ActivePhysics* apThis, ActivePhysics apOther);
+Actually there are a lot, but the most common used ones are: void playerCollision(ActivePhysics* apThis, ActivePhysics apOther);
     void spriteCollision(ActivePhysics* apThis, ActivePhysics apOther);
     void yoshiCollision(ActivePhysics* apThis, ActivePhysics apOther);